Read Like a Writer with Will Harris (Poetry) – fully booked!

 Creative and sensitive reading is a must-have addition to any writer’s toolkit.
-Learn how Forward Prize-shortlisted poet, essayist and editor Will Harris draws inspiration and technique from the books that he loves.
+Learn how TS Eliot and Forward Prize-shortlisted poet, essayist and editor Will Harris draws inspiration and technique from the books that he loves.

 ‘Will Harris takes British poetry into new waters.’

 This friendly online session is perfect for anyone who wants to use poetry to tell stories and explore ideas or is interested as a reader in how the process works.
 Discussion points may include:

 - How do you convey an idea of experience through poetry?

 - How do you select the right form to fit the content?

 - How can we make our poems hold complex ideas about our culture?

 You will hear Will share a passage from a book that has helped to inspire his writing, as well as details on how he uses creative reading to inform his own explorations of narrative and form.
 Will’s poetry is often about human encounters and intimacies, and he has a real eye for the oddities and surprises of everyday life.